Tony Heyes: short c.v.

 Tony Heyes tells Piers Cunningham about his Unexpected Legacy and recalls projects involving road safety.

-40 years after inventing the Parking Sensor the BBC have deemed me to be an unsung hero on the BBC Radio 5 Elis James and John Robbins Show episode 157.
+40 years later the BBC have deemed me to be an unsung hero!

 And a video